peopledata/metachain-quorum-quickstart/README.md

       \__\_\  \__,_| |_|  \___| |_|\_\ |___/  \__|  \__,_| |_|     \__|

-Welcome to the Quorum Developer Quickstart utility.
-This tool can be used to rapidly generate local Quorum blockchain networks for development purposes using tools like GoQuorum, Besu, and Codefi Orchestrate.
+Welcome to the Metachain Quorum Quickstart utility.
+This tool can be used to rapidly generate local Quorum blockchain networks for production/development purposes using tools like GoQuorum, Besu, and Codefi Orchestrate.

 To get started, be sure that you have both Docker and Docker Compose